isc-projects/stork/doc/usage.rst

 ***********

 This section describes how to use the features available in Stork.
-To connect to Stork, use a web browser and connect to port 8080 on the ``Stork Server`` machine.
-If ``Stork Server`` is running on a localhost, it can be reached by navigating to http://localhost:8080.
+To connect to Stork, use a web browser and connect to port 8080 on the Stork server machine.
+If ``stork-server`` is running on a localhost, it can be reached by navigating to http://localhost:8080.

 Managing Users